 1) Attract the Right Website Visitors

-When a colo firm starts thinking about its website strategy, if it’s never really given it much thought before, usually their website has a very small amount of legitimate, qualified, monthly website visitors.
+When a colo firm starts thinking about its website strategy, if it’s never really given it much thought before, usually its website has a very small amount of legitimate, qualified, monthly website visitors.

-And of those visitors that do arrive at the website, many are either only there because they were first directed there by your sales team.
-Or many times, visitors to the website are not even remotely qualified from a geographic or company size standpoint.
+And of those visitors that do arrive at the website, many are only there because they were first directed there by your sales team.
+Visitors to the website are often not even remotely qualified from a geographic or company-size standpoint.

-So that first task at hand, often the most basic SMART goal, is to attract a certain number of the right website visitors by a specific date.
+So the first task at hand, often the most basic SMART goal, is to attract a certain number of the right website visitors by a specific date.

 To do so, a colocation firm would use strategies centered on blogging, long-tail keyword phrases, and social media publishing and interactions.